 Such oppression should exercise considerable influence in wrestling with these questions.

 Yet in my opinion it must not be allowed to exercise a controlling influence.
-As a wise Puerto Rican pastor recently reminded me, Moses’ initial response to the egregious violence against his fellow Israelites in Egypt was to commit an act of egregious violence.
+As a wise Latino pastor recently reminded me, Moses’ initial response to the egregious violence against his fellow Israelites in Egypt was to commit an act of egregious violence.
 If the history of literature in feminist scholarship shows anything, it’s that documenting and deconstructing injustice can be easier than determining and developing what is just: undoubtedly the injustice and justice are related, yet peace is far more than the absence of conflict, and justice much more than the righting of wrongs.

 So I will proceed with a definition of egalitarianism as primarily concerned with the unjust devaluation of women through the relativization of their influence and effectiveness.
 Whether in a marriage or in a congregation, egalitarian perspectives assert that only when all persons can be in the same vocation can they then be of the same value.